-With the development of Google search, requirement on optimizing content (SEO) emerged and from there, the birth of what is mostly known as Black Hat SEO or negative SEO.
-The real SEO that has been in existence even before the birth of black hat SEO, came to be known as White hat SEO.
-White Hat SEO is the best way to optimize a webpage, and you can find a company providing white hat SEO on a site like whitehat-seo.co.uk.
+With the development of Google search, requirement on optimizing content (SEO) emerged and from there, the birth of what is mostly known as black hat SEO or negative SEO.
+The real SEO that has been in existence even before the birth of black hat SEO, came to be known as white hat SEO.
+White hat SEO is the best way to optimize a webpage, and you can find a company providing white hat SEO on a site like whitehat-seo.co.uk.

 What about the black hat SEO?
 What is Black Hat SEO?

 Well, of course, it’s the vice-versa; the not so rightful way of search engine optimization of a webpage.
 White hat SEO refers to the ethical way of link building and managing a search engine (thereby user) friendly websites and blogs, in order to get long lasting ranking results.
 On the contrary, Black hat SEO refers to all those unethical practices that seem to successfully dodge Google’s smartness but ultimately get the blog or website flagged.
 Being first in SEO matters, especially being first in your prospects Google search; but not by using negative SEO.